Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Python-ShellCodeLoader/README.md

 - STEP 2.
 Multiple options exist to download & execute the obfuscated shellcode loader (Python script) on a target Windows computer

-  - Option A: Use of a portable signed Python (www.python.org) + Fileless delivery of the obfuscated shellcode loader (Python script)
+  - Option A: Utilize a portable signed Python interpreter (www.python.org) + Fileless delivery of the obfuscated shellcode loader (Python script)
 ```
 1 - Download the Python embeddable package (www.python.org) which provides a signed (portable) Python interpreter with a good reputation.
     Example: